thunderbird89/esf/stories/buffer.md

 The President sat back in his chair, thinking.
 Hayes could see the wheels turning—political implications, public reaction, the historical weight of being the president who told the world about humanity's place in a hostile galaxy.

 > "How do I sell this?"
-Trump asked finally.
-"How do I make this sound like a victory and not a near-disaster?"
+Trump asked, waving his hand dismissively.
+"Look, I get it—big battle, people died, very sad.
+But how do I make this sound like a victory and not a near-disaster?
+How do I make this work for us politically?"

+General Morrison's jaw tightened visibly.
+Admiral Chen looked like she'd tasted something bitter.

+> "Mr. President," Hayes said carefully, trying to keep his voice level, "with respect, this isn't about politics.
+This is about—"

+> "Everything is about politics, General.
+That's how the world works."
+Trump leaned forward.
+"We've got an alien invasion that nobody knew about, a secret space force that's been operating without Congressional oversight, and three dead pilots whose families I'm guessing don't know why their kids aren't coming home.
+That's a lot of problems.
+But it's also an opportunity if we frame it right."

+The Joint Chiefs exchanged glances.
+This wasn't what any of them had expected from this conversation.

-> "Because it was a victory, sir," Admiral Chen said.
+> "Because it was a victory, sir," Admiral Chen said, her voice tight with controlled emotion.
 "A desperate one, but a victory nonetheless.
 Earth's pilots flew into combat against impossible odds and bought time for reinforcements.
 The Federation protected us.
 We protected ourselves.
 And now we're still here.
 That's the message: we faced the darkness, and we survived."

+> "Right, right.
+I like that."
+Trump nodded. "'Faced the darkness, survived.'
+That's good.
+We can use that."

 HARBINGER's avatar pulsed on the screen.